wirepas/gateway/README.md

 -   **mqtt_password:** MQTT password

+-   **mqtt_force_unsecure:** Add toggle when connecting to local broker without TLS

--   **gateway_id:** the desired gateway id, instead of a random generated one.
+-   **gateway_id:** the desired gateway id, instead of a random generated one

-    > It must be unique for each gateway reporting to same broker.
+    > It must be unique for each gateway reporting to same broker

 -   **ignored_endpoints_filter:** destination endpoints list to ignore (not published)